His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 “I recall her not wanting the male they shoved into her yard.”

-“She wouldn’t let him mount her,” he nods.
+“She wouldn’t let him mount her,” Skipio reminds him.
 “Out of nowhere, her young son jumped on the older male, picking a fight,”

 “That I remember clearly.”
 Planus walks ahead.
 “It was the first time I’d seen a male animal attempt to breed another of his sex,”

-“That young lion wanted a violent rutting all along,” he says.
+Skipio grins.
+“That young lion wanted a violent rutting all along,”

 “My friend, you and I saw a very different show,” Planus laughs.
 “The older lion nearly chewed off the younger’s leg.
 The poor thing had no means to run when the male mounted him.”